-- bite site might be painless and difficult to find
+- Painless or difficult to find bite site

-- confusion
+- Confusion

-- progressive weakness
+- Progressive weakness

-- nausea and vomiting
+- Nausea and vomiting

 Symptoms usually resolve within 24 hours and may be associated with generalised itching (pruritus), wheals/hives (urticaria) and joint swelling.
 Symptoms can progress quickly, so immediate medical evaluation and support is strongly advised.
 Victims who live through the first 24 hours generally go on to make a complete recovery.